vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 Use command `ssh root@[ip address]` to log back in.

 ## 4. Get Namada Docker image
-You can build the container image as outlined in  the [more detailed instructions](https://github.com/vknowable/stack-orchestrator/blob/main/app/data/stacks/public-namada/README.md), but this can take up to 2 hours depending on your system specs.
+You can build the container image as outlined in  the [more detailed instructions](https://github.com/vknowable/stack-orchestrator/blob/main/app/data/stacks/public-namada/README.md), but this takes 30mins to an hour, depending on your system specs.
 To make things easier, Knowable maintains a [pre-built image](https://hub.docker.com/r/spork666/namada).

 **Wait!** You'll need to decide which Namada testnet you want to connect to, and determine which version of the Namada software is being used.
 FYI, all of the release versions can be [found here](https://github.com/anoma/namada/releases).